Grant Program FAQs

 Can researchers from other countries apply?

 The Brain Foundation only funds 1-year research projects undertaken in Australia.
 We do not provide travel grants or Fellowships.
-Our grants are for Australian citizens/permanent residents only.
+Our grants are for researchers who are living and working in Australia.
 However, if an Australian researcher (listed as Chief Investigator (CI) on application) would like to collaborate with an international researcher, that would be okay.
-International researchers may be listed as co-investigators as long as the CI is Australian.
+International researchers may be listed as co-investigators as long as the CI is based in Australia.

 Use of funding